 Could multi–tasking be keeping you from getting everything done?

 TAKE ACTION | Consider what things would make more sense to do from start to finish.

 How do stay at home moms organize their time?

 Remember at the beginning how I shared that I picked Monday as my laundry day?
 Well, it didn’t actually start when I became a mom.

 When I was single, I rented a room from a family.
 Out of necessity, the wife asked me to pick a night of the week to do laundry, so I could have the laundry room to myself.
-I chose Monday and that is when the habit of Laundry Day Monday started.
+This is how she organized her time as a stay at home mom.
+She picked certain days of the week to do laundry and she asked me to do the same thing.
+So, I chose Monday and that is when the habit of Laundry Day Monday started.

 Putting It All Together

 Laundry Day Monday is one example of how you can use these time management skills to place all of the things you HAVE to do on autopilot.

 Here’s how it looks when you put it all together: